Pachinchin/Taxi-duration-prediction/README.md

 To improve the efficiency of taxi dispatching systems for such services, it is important to be able to predict how long a driver will have his taxi occupied.
 If a dispatcher knew approximately when a taxi driver would be ending their current ride, they would be better able to identify which driver to assign to each pickup request. first we will use
 - Logistic regression model to make prediction
-- Gradient boosting
-- xgbost
-the final prediction
-will be an Esemble model of the three various model